| | Clew's Reviews, February 02, 2006Bold as Love, Gwyneth Jones

 meant as a bread and circuses distraction, and also to demonstrate that

+the government is simply too cool to overthrow.
 Some of the Think Tank members are chosen just because

 the Home Secretary can actually recognize them; others are added because